mm-adt/mm-adt.github.io/rationale.md

 #### Interoperable Data Technologies Enable Deeper Specialization

 mm-ADT integrates open source data projects into a general-purpose data processing platform.
 For developers, ease of integration means the freedom to specialize knowing that their contributions will integrate with other complementary technologies across mm-ADT.
-For commercial organizations, this means its easy to expand product offerings with the latest open source advances.
-For users, this means being able to use preferred query languages to control specialized processors over storage systems optimized to their application's data access requirements.
+For commercial organizations, this means its easy to expand product offerings and evolve as data processing fashions come and go.
+As for users, the benefit from being able to use their preferred query languages to control an assortment of specialized processors to compute over storage systems optimized to their application's data access requirements.